camilojimenezf/cognito-aws-api-boilerplate/README.md

 # Deployment

-For deployment we use CloudFront and S3.
+For deployment we use ECS service and ECR repository.

-You can find the CloudFront distribution ID and S3 bucket in the AWS console.
-Also you need a profile in your AWS credentials file to deploy the frontend with the right permissions.
+In infrastructure repository we have a script that creates all the necessary resources (ECS cluster, task definition, service, repository, etc.) and this repository (created with terraform) give us the variables that we need to set to deploy the app.

 ## 1. Create `.deploy.<environment>.env` file from `.deploy.template.env` and set the variables